AlaSQL/alasql/README.md

 ```

 #### jQuery
-Please remember to send the original event, and not the jQuery event, for elements. (use `event.originalEvent` instead of `myEvent`)
+Please remember to send the original event, and not the jQuery event, for elements.
+(Use `event.originalEvent` instead of `myEvent`)